 These crops allow for intensive summer and winter production.
 This is good for the business but has challenges for managing soil conditions, especially when the land area under production and the need to supply a market does not allow for breaks in production or for different rotations.

 Adam knows that his soil structure comes off second best when mixing heavy harvesting equipment with wet soil during winter leek harvesting.
 But, when supply deadlines are looming and his crops need to come out, he sometimes has to go onto paddocks when the soil is wetter than he likes.

 The need to meet market demands, along with a tight rotation has made its mark on the soil.
 Adam has noticed a decline in the soil’s condition, increases in water logging and increases in weed and disease pressure.
 With the purchase of new land he saw the opportunity to extend his rotation and try something new.
 That's why he continued his collaboration with the project team under the new Phase 2 project.

 Adam and the Soil Wealth and ICP team are exploring the application of precision agriculture in celery, leek and baby leaf production systems.

 We're aiming to improve improve nutrition management, irrigation and drainage management and insect pest and beneficial monitoring as a basis for soil and crop health.
-To achieve this we're using technology like EM38 mapping, gridded soil sampling, remote sensing insect pest and beneficial identification technology, as well as drones.
+To achieve this we're using technology like EM38 mapping, gridded soil sampling, remote monitoring insect pest and beneficial identification traps with cameras, as well as drones.

 Thanks to our project partners Stuart Grigg Ag-Hort Consulting, Brown's Fertilisers, Precision Agriculture, and Metos – Australia & NZ.